 With experience in non-profit management, architectural practice, multi-national corporate strategy, and international economics and development, Andrew has published, spoken, lived and worked on four continents.
 Most recently, he was an Innovator in Residence in Durban, South Africa, consulting on issues of urban resilience.
 He will also be completing a Masters fellowship with the Johns Hopkins School of Advanced International Studies in May 2016.

-Andrew previously served as firmwide Head of Intern Development and Academic Outreach for Gensler, one of the world’s largest multi-disciplinary design firms with 45+ offices across the globe and $900MM+ in annual revenue.
-In this capacity, Andrew developed human capital strategy and advised the firm’s chief executives on emerging talent populations in the design industry.
-He oversaw a portfolio of programs that included: early-career talent acquisition, professional development and licensure, academic outreach, student internships, scholarships and global talent exchanges.
-In 2011, he was named an Associate with the firm and later tapped by the firm’s CEOs to relocate to Asia, leading the specific development of talent strategy across offices in China, Hong Kong, Japan, South Korea, Singapore, Thailand and India.
+Previously, Andrew helped lead human capital strategy for Gensler, one of the world’s largest multi-disciplinary design firms with 45+ offices across the globe and $900MM+ in annual revenue.
+In this capacity, Andrew advised the firm’s chief executives on emerging talent populations in the design industry.
+He oversaw a portfolio of programs that included: early-career talent acquisition, professional development and licensure, university engagement, student internships, scholarships and global talent exchanges.
+In 2011, he was named an Associate with the firm and later tapped by the firm’s CEOs to relocate to Asia, leading the specific development of talent strategy across offices in China, Hong Kong, Japan, South Korea, Singapore, Thailand, India and the United Arab Emirates.